otonkar/Klaverjassen/README.md

 * Frontend: Vue

 ## Django backend
-The django and libraries can be installed using the 'install_backend.sh' script.
+The django and libraries can be installed using the 'install_backend.sh' script which is in the backend folder.
 First make this script executable and run the scipt.
-This will create a virtual environment venv1 and install the Django libraries
+This will create a virtual environment venv1, install the Django libraries, do the migrations and set some data in the tables.

 ```console
 chmod 755 install_backend.sh